Magic Squares of Odd Order

 Permutations

-The number of permutations for each variation (we have four possible variations for each odd-order) is given by the equation below
+The total number of permutations for each variation is given by:

 10 19 24 5 30 39 48